rupaltotale/rupaltotale.github.io/README.md

 This is a single page web app with client-side routing accomplished by react-router.
 By using react-router, the navigation to different pages does not required a refresh and thus allows for a seamless user experience.

-To get started with react-router, you should check out there [comprehensive documentation](https://reacttraining.com/react-router/web/guides/quick-start).
+To get started with react-router, you should check out their [comprehensive documentation](https://reacttraining.com/react-router/web/guides/quick-start).

 ## Workplace settings